ARMmbed/mbed-os-5-docs/docs/advanced/tls_hardware_acceleration.md

 mbed TLS has a variety of options to make use of your alternative implementation.
 These make it possible to easily replace functionality at various abstraction levels and to different extents.
 In other words, you can replace the least amount of code to reach the highest possible acceleration with the smallest amount of effort.

 The easier and safer way to extend functionality is to [override some or all of the functions in a particular module](#adding-acceleration-by-replacing-functions).
 Sometimes this won't be enough, usually because of a need to change the data structures or the higher level algorithms.
 If this is the case, you'll need to [replace the whole module](#adding-acceleration-by-replacing-modules).
+Also, individual function replacement is only supported for function names [listed above under each module](#what-parts-can-i-accelerate); for modules listed without function names, only replacing the whole module is supported.
 Please note that in the case of ECP functions the override is only partial; mbed TLS will fall back to the software implementation if the hardware cannot handle a particular group.

 ## Adding acceleration by replacing functions